YaoYinYing/PPRCODE_Guideline/README.md

     cd PPRCODE_Guideline
     docker build -f docker/Dockerfile -t pprcode .
     ```
+    Alternatively, if you wish to run PPRCODE with your own version of `docker/run_pprcode.py`, you may build a patched image for local usage by the following:
+    ```shell
+    docker build -f docker/Dockerfile_patch -t pprcode .
+    ```
  4. Create Conda environment for run this docker image in an instance container
     ```shell
     conda create -y -n pprcode python pip